openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

        be consumed by the users.
 This will help to identify a virtual disk for movements across the cluster also.

+This will be further configurable, so that users can specify how many partition to be created etc. This partitions will be automatically by NDM during start-up itself.

 Data Cleanup:
 NDM takes care of data clean up, after a BD is released from a BDC. i.e. a complete wipe of the disk will be done `wipefs -fa`.
 Since in case of NDM created GPT labels,